sayems/arch.linux.tutorial/README.md

 ## Build Your Arch Linux System From Scratch

-**WARNING**: There is a very **HIGH** chance you can destroy other operating systems or partition, if this is not done correctly.
+**WARNING**: There is a very **HIGH** chance you can destroy other operating systems or partition, if you don't do it right.
 Please proceed with caution.
-If you are new to linux I HIGHLY suggest you start off with a distro like Ubuntu or Mint Linux.
+If you are new to Linux world I HIGHLY suggest you start off with a distro like Ubuntu or Mint Linux.
 Ubuntu is designed for people who want an off-the-shelf type system, where all of the choices are already made and the users are expected to sacrifice control for convenience.

-Arch linux is targeted to advanced linux users.
-It is more difficult task to install and configure system but also much more rewarding when done correctly.
-Arch Linux install only provides the bare minimum, you won't have any unnecessary packages/drivers or whatever preinstalled. ***You choose the packages you want to install and the type of system that you want to build***.
+Arch linux is targeted to advanced linux users. **It does not provide any graphical installer**, It uses a **command line installer**, and you have to install the packages you want and customize it own specific needs, you won't have any pre-installed packages/drivers. ***You have install all the necessary packages durinng installation ***.
 So let's get started..

 ![Here's a screenshot of my current Arch Linux system](https://github.com/sayems/Arch-Linux/blob/master/screenshot/vanila-desktop.png)